stianfro/blog/content/en/posts/registry-mirror-1.md

 ## Deploying the registry to Kubernetes

-Let's set up our registry step by step, starting with the `Deployment`.
+Let's set up our registry step by step.

 ### Deployment

-Here is a basic example to get started:
+First of all we need a `Deployment`, here is a basic example to get started:

 ```yaml
 apiVersion: apps/v1